 The highest paychecks go to Resident Care Directors, who earn an average $26.50 per hour, closely trailed by Licensed Practical Nurses ($19.31), Maintenance Directors (around $17.36), and Activity Directors ($16.25).
 Emeritus, Assisted Living hands out some of the smallest paychecks to Certified Medication Technicians (approximately $10.00 on average).

 When it comes to location, the highest average paycheck (about $22.00 per hour) can be spotted in Puyallup, Wash.; Auburn, Mass. ($20.00), the company's headquarter city of Seattle, Wash. ($19.75), and Sarasota, Fla. (around $19.00) are the next top-paying cities.
 Expected earnings are below average (approximately $10.48) in Greenville, S.C., one of the lowest-paid cities.
 U.S. pay levels are highest in the state of Massachusetts; pay there average to $20.00 per hour.

 Years of Experience

 Average pay is about $13.11 per hour for those with five to nine years of experience.
 The largest fraction of Emeritus, Assisted Living people (43 percent) have been working for one to four years and earn $11.66 per hour on average.

 Certifications and Degrees

 The highest-paying skill to have may be Human Resources; employees who claim proficiency also report a higher average salary of $19.10 per hour.
-A common skill in Emeritus, Assisted Living's work force is Elder Care; more than a third of survey participants report using it on the job.
+A common skill in Emeritus, Assisted Living's work force is Elder Care; over a third of survey participants report using it on the job.
 Some other standard skills here are Geriatrics, Long Term Care, and Facility Maintenance & Coordination.